ssbsukirat/medicine/Neurology/Fronto Temporal Dementia.md

 - Nonfluent / Agrammatic PPA
 	- profound inability to produce words, often with prominent motor speech impairment
 - if associated with MND, FTD-MND
+- the corticobasal syndrome (CBS) and progressive supranuclear palsy–Richardson syndrome (PSP-RS) can be considered part of the FTLD clinical spectrum